poucotm/Guna/README.md

 ### File Type Icons

-Guna doesn't have its own file type icons except for Verilog/Systemverilog.
-In screenshots above, [A File Icon][L7] is used and recommended.
+While Guna doesn't include its own file type icons (except for Verilog/SystemVerilog), it is compatible with icon packages like [A File Icon][L7], which is recommended for use with Guna.

 ### Donate

 [![Doate Image](https://raw.githubusercontent.com/poucotm/Links/master/image/PayPal/donate-paypal.png)][PM]
-Thank you for donating.
-It is helpful to continue to improve the plug-in.
+If you find Guna helpful and would like to support its continued development, consider making a donation.
+Your contributions are appreciated and assist in the ongoing improvement of the plugin.

 ### Credits